-- When he began his final season in 1976, he was the last active player to have appeared in the Negro Leagues
+- When he began his final season in 1976, he was the last active player to have appeared in the Negro Leagues.

 - He touched more bases than anyone in the history of baseball.
 The next closest player, Stan Musial, could come back to life, bat .300 for three straight years, and still not pass him.

 - His perseverance was incredible.
 Only Pete Rose made more outs than the Hammer.
-He failed more than almost anyone, and still was one of the greatest ever.
+He failed more than almost anyone, and was still one of the greatest ever.

 Thank you.
-May heaven have a batters box, so you can show these other fools how it’s done.
+May heaven have a batter’s box so you can show these other fools how it’s done.